Simple online tools for developers, networking, text and conversions.

 How to use these examples

-1. Paste the domain name into the input field.
+1. Paste the domain name into the input box

-2. Run the lookup to query DNS records.
+2. Click Run Tool to fetch DNS information

-4. Use the result to confirm setup or continue troubleshooting.
+4. Use the result to troubleshoot domain, mail, or nameserver issues

 Common mistakes in sample input